tbarbette/npf-docs/docs/source/tests.rst

 ------

-List of test configuration option not related to graphing (those ones are described `:ref:in the graphing options<graphing-options>`):
+List of test configuration option not related to graphing (those ones are described :ref:`graphing page<graph>`):
 - acceptable=0.01 Acceptable difference between multiple regression runs
 - n\_runs=1 Number of runs to do of each test
 - unacceptable\_n\_runs=0 Number of runs to do when the value is first rejected (to avoid false positives).
 Half the most abnormal runs will be rejected to have a most common value average.
 - required\_tags= Comma-separated list of tags needed to run this run